The Mathematics of Digital Fingerprints

 Several hashing algorithms are widely used in cybersecurity, each with different characteristics:

 MD5 (Message Digest 5): Produces a 128-bit (16-byte) hash value.
 While still used for basic file integrity checking, MD5 is considered cryptographically broken due to demonstrated collision vulnerabilities.
-According to research published in the Journal of Cryptology, MD5 collisions can now be found in seconds on standard hardware.
+Research has shown that MD5 collisions can now be found relatively quickly on standard hardware.

 SHA-1 (Secure Hash Algorithm 1): Creates a 160-bit (20-byte) hash value.
 Like MD5, SHA-1 is now considered insecure for security-critical applications.
 In 2017, Google demonstrated the first practical SHA-1 collision, effectively ending its use in security certificates.

 SHA-256: Part of the SHA-2 family, produces a 256-bit (32-byte) hash.
 Currently widely used and considered secure for most applications.
-According to NIST guidelines, SHA-256 provides sufficient security for most federal applications through at least 2030.
+Security guidelines indicate that SHA-256 provides sufficient security for most federal applications for the foreseeable future.

 SHA-3: The newest member of the Secure Hash Algorithm family, developed through a public competition and standardized in 2015.
 Offers improved security guarantees and is designed to be resistant to attacks that might threaten SHA-2.

 BLAKE2: A high-performance secure hash function that often outperforms other cryptographic hashes, particularly on short messages.
-Benchmarks show it processes data approximately 25% faster than SHA-3 and three times faster than SHA-256.
+Benchmarks show it processes data faster than both SHA-3 and SHA-256.

 Hashing in Action: Security Applications